Bathysuchus: Palaeobiology

 Bathysuchus was identified as sharing several characteristics with Aeolodon and metriorhynchids that suggest it was more pelagic than other teleosaurids.
 Anatomically, Bathysuchus shares with them the reduced ornamentation of the skull, as well as smaller, less sculpted osteoderms.
 It is unknown if it also had proportionately smaller limb bones, as known from its close relative Aeolodon.
 The reduction of the osteoderms in size and complexity is suggested to be related to thermoregulation, as the vascularised osteoderms of crocodylomorphs are thought to radiate heat into the body.
 In pelagic marine reptiles basking is not as necessary as the ambient water temperatures fluctuate less, and a similar shift may have occurred in the lineage leading to Bathysuchus and its relative Aeolodon that allowed them to reduce their osteoderm coverage.

 The presence of Bathysuchus fossils in the Kimmeridge Clay is also significant, as this represents a deep water environment on the outer shelf with depths estimated to be around 150—200 metres, and was associated with deep water fauna including large pliosaurs, geosaurine metriorhynchids and ophthalmosaurid ichthyosaurs.
 This environment was part of the Jurassic Sub-Boreal Seaway, which was noted to show a decline in teleosaurid diversity across the Middle—Late Jurassic boundary as global sea levels rose.
-It's possible then that Bathysuchus and Aeolodon represent an attempt at shallow-water teleosaurids to adapt to a more pelagic lifestyle as the local environment changed, while other teleosaurids became restricted to the Tethys seaway and the margins of continental Europe.
+It's possible then that Bathysuchus and Aeolodon represent an attempt at shallow-water teleosaurids to adapt to a more pelagic lifestyle as the local environment changed, while other teleosaurids became restricted to the Tethys Ocean and the margins of continental Europe.